- About BPS

 The school produces a printed termly newsletter – INform – which is sent home at the end of each term and this is a celebration of the term’s activities.

 For daily communication between home and school please use your child’s daily planner.
 These should be checked daily by the Form Teacher and parents to ensure that important messages are dealt with promptly.

 Form Teachers (Kindergarten to Form VI) and the Key Person (Nursery and Pre-School) are responsible for the daily routine and well-being of your child and should be the first person to contact if there is a concern.
 Drop off time in the morning is usually a very busy time and therefore, unless urgent, please arrange to discuss any concerns at the end of the school day.
-You may prefer to contact your child’s Teacher or Key Person by email (see staff list for email addresses).
-If the matter is more serious, please contact Mrs Berry, Head of EYFS, Mr Flint, KS1 & 2 or the Headmaster.
+You may prefer to contact your child’s Teacher or Key Person by email.
+If the matter is more serious, please contact Mr Bancroft, Head of EYFS and KS1 & 2 or the Headmaster, Mr Flint.

 It is vitally important that we have accurate and up-to-date lists of contact telephone numbers and e-mail addresses for parents.
 Please could you ensure that the School Office is always notified of any change of number, whether home or work.
 Similarly, please notify us of any change of address.

 Letters to parents are usually communicated electronically by email (and occasionally sent by hard copy, if necessary).
 All letters from parents should be delivered to the Reception at the front of school and they will be delivered to staff accordingly.

 Contact the School